The reverse mathematics of the pigeonhole hierarchy: Forcing with trees

 \section{Forcing with trees}

 PA degrees play an essential role in the computability-theoretic analysis of the pigeonhole principle.
 Indeed, the notion of forcing used to build solutions to the pigeonhole principle is a variant of Mathias forcing whose reservoirs belong to a Scott ideal.
-Therefore, to prove an avoidance or preservation property for the pigeonhole principle, one must first prove a similar basis theorem for $\Pi^0_1$ classes.
+Therefore, to prove an avoidance or preservation property for the pigeonhole principle, one must first prove a basis theorem for $\Pi^0_1$ classes with respect to the same property.